Saanvi365/Saanvi_SmartGlassesPortfolio/index.md

 When soldering together my starter project I came across two main challenges.
 FIrst I had a hard time recongize which screws where which whne finishing off my project and screwing the case together.
 THe other rpoblem I had was soldering the wires.
 I ended up cutting my wire too much meaning that the ends of my wires were rubber which you can't solder cocmpletly.
 I had to slowley cut out the rubber around the wire to reveal the metal part in order to solder properly. this took a long time since I had to make sure that i wouldnt accidently cut the whole wire off and have to restart.

 **Next:**
-I'm excited to work on my main project which is smart glasses!
+I'm excited to work on my main project which is the object detection smart glasses!